 How to Join Long Rows of Blocks

-Instead of sewing together long rows of blocks or units, designer Kristin Esser uses a technique she calls “chunking.”
+Instead of sewing together blocks or units in long rows, designer Kristin Esser uses a technique she calls “chunking.”

 Love this featured quilt?
 Buy the pattern here.

 Working in increments of four rows, she sews together units or blocks in pairs across the first four rows.
 Then she makes Four-Patch units from the pairs.
 Sewing four of the Four-Patch units together, she creates a 16-Patch block.
 Kristin repeats this process, making as many 16-Patch blocks as the design allows.

 Depending on the size of the quilt, this approach may not always work out evenly for creating Four-Patch units.
 In that case, simply add remaining units or blocks in each row to the last Four-Patch unit.

 Kristin presses her seams open during the construction process to make it easier to assemble the quilt top.